ArataKagan/mern-shopping-list/README.md

 4. TDD test

-Simply I didn't have enough time to write a test for testing each feature.
+I didn't have enough time to write a test for testing each feature.